lawrennd/old_talks/_posts/2007-11-12-latent-variables-differential-equations-and-gaussian-processes.md

   Kalman filters or hidden Markov models).
 In this talk we will consider such models in the context of a biological problem: inferring transcription factor activities in simple transcription networks.
-We will extend the simpler formalisms described above to consider the case where the latent variable is a ''latent function'' and the relationship with the observed data is described by a linear differential equation.
+We will extend the simpler formalisms described above to consider the case where the latent variable is a ’latent function’ and the relationship with the observed data is described by a linear differential equation.
   Through the use of a Gaussian process prior over the latent function we can perform inference tractably and learn parameters of interest in the system.'